joelparkerhenderson/issues/README.md

 ### Score by MoSCoW requirement

 Example: MoSCoW is a mnemonic for "must", "should", "could", "won't".
-A feature is "must have", "should have", "could have", "won't have".
+A feature is "must have", "should have", "could have", "won't have" (or "would have").

-Analogy: any planning converstation when a person says "We must do this" or "We should do this".
+Analogy: any planning conversation when a person says "We must do this" or another person says "This is a nice to have".

 Benefits: the plain English wording of the categories is valuable in getting stakeholders to talk about issues; widespread use among user interaction experts.